-For more information on this workshop or the IIJ Investigations Initiative, please contact IIJ Senior Investigations Advisor Joe Connell.
+For more information on the IIJ Investigations Initiative, please contact Senior Investigations Advisor Philip Tucker.